 History

-The church of St. Bleddian in St Lythans was erected in the 12th century.
+The church of St. Bleddian in St Lythans was probably erected in the 12th century.
 In the Gothic period it was rebuilt and enlarged with a tower, and in the sixteenth century, right next to the chancel, a chantry chapel of the Buttos family was built.
 In 1861, the church was thoroughly renovated, and then the southern porch was erected.

 Architecture